-No matter your definition, to maintain a professional writing style, keep in mind the following techniques:
+No matter the definition, to maintain a professional writing style and effectively communicate through email, keep in mind the following techniques:

 - Analyze the brand’s target audience.
 Some companies will need to adhere to formal language and choose “Dear Mr. Alex Smith” over “Hey Alex.”
 That’s okay.
 As long as it suits your brand’s values, niche, and audience, of course.
 If you are using an informal or casual tone in your communication model, be sure not to get too personal.

 - Avoid bias and rude language.
 Customers might not understand things that seem obvious to you.
 If a client has multiple questions and requests, be patient.
 People may not be aware of the specific details or nature of their inquiry.
 Ask instead of making assumptions.

 - Keep it simple.
 Customers expect prompt responses to their customer service questions.
 Avoid using complicated jargon and terminology.
 Try to explain everything in the simplest way possible.
 A straightforward, concise message is more professional and sincere than a long, wordy one.

 That might sound obvious, but is it?
 Ask yourself, how many times did you receive an email with a typo or subject line written all in capital letters?
 It may not seem like a big deal, but it may weaken your email content.